jsacoba/pai789_finalproject/script5_analyze/2.dist_plot_epi/readme.md

 4. Plot a 'World Risk Index' density plot grouped by `'Economic Region'`.
 Follow the steps from 3.1 to 3.7 except that, set `hue='Economic Region'` and save the figure as `'dist_epi_region.png`.

-5. Plot a 'World Risk Index' density plot grouped by `'Risk Description'`.
-Follow the steps from 3.1 to 3.7 except that, set `hue='Risk Description'` and save the figure as `'dist_epi_riskdesc.png`.
+5. Plot a 'World Risk Index' density plot grouped by `'Risk Level'`.
+Follow the steps from 3.1 to 3.7 except that, set `hue='Risk Level'` and save the figure as `'dist_epi_risk.png`.